glumpyfish/godot_redux/README.md

 Redux for Godot is a tool written in GDScript for handling state management.
 It is completely inspired by the [Redux javascript package](http://redux.js.org).

 Working with Godot's scene structure and dynamically typed script language, the challenges of state mutation and organization are similar to those encountered when building a web app in React.
 Instead of littering all component nodes with game state, which can be unruly and confusing for larger projects, we can consolidate all state into a single store and govern write-access through the use of discrete actions and reducers.

+Using the redux architecture also allows for some interesting features:
+* Saving and loading saved games becomes trivial.
+* Time travel (i.e. undo/redo actions).

 Knowledge about the javascript version of Redux is recommended.
 Refer to the [Redux javascript docs](http://redux.js.org) for a more detailed reference.

 ## Usage

+The following files must be added to "Scene > Project Settings > AutoLoad":
+* `store.gd`
+* `action_types.gd`
+* `actions.gd`
+* `reducers.gd`

+## Basics

 ### Actions